NethServer/docs/administrator-manual/en/firewall.rst

 * :dfn:`ROUTE`: route the traffic to the specified WAN provider.
 See :ref:`multi-wan-section`.
 * :dfn:`Priority`: mark the traffic as high/low priority.
 See :ref:`traffic-shaping-section`.

-.. note:: The firewall will not generate rules for blue and orange zones, if at least a red interface is configured.
+.. note:: If no red interface has been configured, the firewall will not generate rules for blue and orange zones.

 REJECT vs DROP
 --------------